-Identify and select materials that support the content analyses proposed technologies, delivery methods, and instructional strategies
+Identify and select existing materials that support the content analyses proposed technologies, delivery methods, and instructional strategies

-- Examples: Learning Design Activities (EDCI 575), The Evaluation Plan (EDCI 577), Individual Game Design Document (EDCI 556), Design and Develop HPT Solutions and Evaluation Plan (EDCI 528), Technology Integrated Project (EDCI 564), other artifacts demonstrating selection of instructional materials based on instructional strategies (design, performance, workplace, educational, other).
+- Examples: Learning Design Activities (EDCI 575), The Evaluation Plan (EDCI 577), Individual Game Design Document (EDCI 556), Solutions & Change Management (EDCI 528), Technology Integrated Project (EDCI 564), Final Project (EDCI 569 if taken in Spring 2021 or later), other artifacts demonstrating selection of instructional materials based on instructional strategies (design, performance, workplace, educational, other).

 For the challenge “Identify and select materials that support the content analyses proposed technologies, delivery methods, and instructional strategies,” I have decided to submit an episode of my podcast on utilizing the DIR Floortime methodology to develop instruction.